mekanika/skematic/README.md

 ### Rules

 Several validation rules are built in.
+Custom rules are defined as functions that receive the field value and return pass/fail (true/false).
 Notably, 'required' is passed as a property option, rather than a rule.

+If _any_ rules are defined on the model they will attempt to validate, _even if no data value is provided_.
+To only run the rules when data is provided, validate using the `{ sparse: true }` option.

 The other available validators are:

 - **.min** - The lowest permitted number
 - **.max** - The highest permitted number